 - Validation of the effectiveness of the controls: Validate the program and practices with scientific proof that the program and procedures effectively prevent cross-contamination.

 Food Allergy Research & Education (FARE) is the leading global food allergy advocacy organization and the largest private investor of food allergy research in the world.
-TraceGains teamed up with FARE CEO Lisa Gable to host a webinar exploring the FASTER Act and how food and CPG companies can best prepare.
+TraceGains teamed up with FARE CEO Lisa Gable to host a webinar exploring the FASTER Act.
 Watch this on-demand webinar to discover how your business can remain proactive with food allergen disclosures, learn new strategies for managing allergen risk, and get tips for preventing mislabeling incidents.
-Watch this on-demand webinar today.